-Prague, Czech Republic – During an interview with Barrandov TV station on Thursday, Czech President Milos Zeman said he could use his power to end the investigation against Prime Minister Andrej Babis should the situation arise, the Czech News Agency reported.
+Prague, Czech Republic – During an interview with Barrandov TV station on Thursday, Czech President Milos Zeman said he could use his power to end the prosecution of Prime Minister Andrej Babis should the situation arise, the Czech News Agency reported.

 Although Prague prosecutors have recently announced, at the dismay of opposition parties and civil rights activists, they would not prosecute the Czech Premier over the notorious so-called ‘Stork’s Nest’ affair, Supreme State Attorney Pavel Zeman still has three months to decide whether or not to invalidate this decision and prosecute the billionaire Prime Minister for EU subsidy fraud.